MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-risks.md

 ## Nonpremium detections

 Customers without Microsoft Entra ID P2 licenses receive detections titled "additional risk detected" without the detailed information regarding the detection that customers with P2 licenses do.
-View license requirements at What is Microsoft Entra ID Protection? - Microsoft Entra ID Protection | Microsoft Learn.
+For more information, see the [license requirements](overview-identity-protection.md#license-requirements).

 ### Nonpremium sign-in risk detections